Juan Liscano

 Juan Liscano Velutini (7 July 1915 – 17 February 2001) was a Venezuelan poet, folklorist, writer and critic.
-Director of Monte Ávila Editores, among his poetic work emphasizes: Nuevo mundo Orinoco (1959), Cármenes (1966) and Fundaciones (1981).
+He was director of Monte Ávila Editores.
+Major examples of his poetic work are: Nuevo mundo Orinoco (1959), Cármenes (1966) and Fundaciones (1981).
 Also wrote: Panorama de la literatura venezolana actual (1973) Espiritualidad y literatura: una relación tormentosa (1976), Los fuegos apagados (1990) and El origen sigue siendo (1991).
-In 1990 published a personal Anthology, a route for his poetic trajectory.
-He won the National Prize for Literature in 1951.
+In 1990, Liscano published a personal anthology, a route for his poetic trajectory.
+He won the Venezuelan National Prize for Literature in 1951.

+Liscano was born in Caracas in 1915.
+He was the editor of the journal Zona franca from 1964 to 1983.
+He was interested in the pre-colonization folk culture of the coastal regions of Venezuela, reflected in his early works.
+As a supporter of President Rómulo Gallegos, he was exiled from Venezuela for ten years after Gallegos' presidency ended in a military coup.